 Four countries lead the world in total English speakers, creating what linguists call the “core Anglosphere”:

-• United States: 306 million English speakers make America the largest English-speaking nation globally.
+- United States: Approximately 320 to 350 million English speakers make America the largest English-speaking nation globally.

-• United Kingdom: 68 million English speakers represent the language’s birthplace and cultural center.
+- United Kingdom: Around 60 million English speakers represent the language’s birthplace and cultural center.

 Discover how many countries speak English worldwide with our comprehensive list of English-speaking nations on each continent.
 Keep reading to find out!